benda18/useR_2025_Eclipse_Presentation/rmd/abstract_submission.md

 ## Outline

 -   Problem / Background
+    -   Eclipse: the total or partial obscuring of one celestial body by another[^1]
+        1. Solar eclipse types:
+            * Total
+            * Annular
+            * Partial
+            * Hybrid
+        2. Lunar eclipse types:
+            * Total
+            * Partial
     -   Like many people during the winter of 2023-2024 I was preparing travel plans for the upcoming [North American total solar eclipse](https://science.nasa.gov/eclipses/future-eclipses/eclipse-2024/) in April of 2024.
-In order to get the full solar eclipse experience you really need to view what's know as **totality**.[^1]
+In order to get the full solar eclipse experience you really need to view what's know as **totality**.[^2]
     -   {insert image of totality vs. not totality}
     -   While a partial eclipse was viewable across almost the entirety of North America, only a narrow path between Mexico and the United States from the southwest to the northeast allowed viewing of **totality.**
     -   {map of path of eclipse}